jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/privacy/secure-data-delivery.md

 ## Watermarked reports

+Every report
-Every report downloaded via ASM comes with a watermark on all its pages, specifying that only the individual who generated it is allowed to read it.
+that is downloaded via ASM
+comes with a watermark on all pages, specifying that only the individual who generated it is allowed to read it.
 This is used as a measure to identify